Traditional Jazz Educator's Network Traditional Jazz Educator's Network

 reedley

-In partnership with the New Orleans Jazz National Historical Park (NOJNHP), the Smithsonian Institution, and the International Association for Jazz Education (IAJE), TJEN has produced in prototype form the first-ever curriculum package for the teaching of traditional jazz styles to high school and college students.
-This project will fulfill Goal #11 in the TJEN Action Plan.
-Funding to date has been provided by the National Park Foundation, the National Endowment for the Arts, a private donor, the Raynier Foundation and Institute, the American Federation of Jazz Societies, the National Park Service, and the Statesmen of Jazz.
+Under the auspices of the Jazz Education Network (JEN), TJEN has produced the first-ever curriculum package for the teaching of traditional jazz styles to high school and college students.
+This project fulfills Goal #11 in the TJEN Action Plan.
+Funding was provided by the National Endowment for the Arts, the National Park Foundation, a private donor, the Raynier Institute and Foundation, the Ella Fitzgerald Charitable Foundation, the Sacramento Traditional Jazz Society Foundation, the New Orleans Jazz and Heritage Foundation, the American Federation of Jazz Societies, the National Park Service, and the Statesmen of Jazz.

-The Traditional Jazz Curriculum Kit, intended for national distribution to high schools and colleges upon completion, will enable music teachers to teach young people how to perform traditional jazz (i.e., New Orleans styles and their outgrowths).
-The Kit contains lesson plans; music arrangements, transcriptions and lead sheets; a sampler CD; an instructional double-DVD; a resources guide; a jazz style guide; and a poster.
+The Traditional Jazz Curriculum Kit, currently undergoing national distribution to high schools and colleges, enables music teachers to teach young people how to perform traditional jazz (i.e., New Orleans styles and their outgrowths).
+The Kit contains lesson plans; music arrangements, transcriptions and lead sheets; audio tracks; instructional videos; a resources guide; a jazz style guide; and a poster.

-While scholastic jazz education programs are widespread, there currently exists no formalized curriculum for the teaching of New Orleans-derived styles.
-Relatively few young people are carrying forward the New Orleans music tradition, especially outside of New Orleans.
-The Traditional Jazz Curriculum Project will acquaint students nationwide with the music of Louis Armstrong, King Oliver, Jelly Roll Morton, Sidney Bechet, Bix Beiderbecke, Jack Teagarden, Bunk Johnson, George Lewis, Lu Watters, Turk Murphy, Eddie Condon, and later exponents of traditional styles, including the top traditional jazz artists of today.
-The goal of the Traditional Jazz Curriculum Project is the national revitalization of traditional jazz styles through the increased participation of young people.
+While scholastic jazz education programs are widespread, there has not been a formalized curriculum for the teaching of New Orleans-derived styles.
+The Traditional Jazz Curriculum Kit is acquainting students nationwide with the music of Louis Armstrong, King Oliver, Jelly Roll Morton, Sidney Bechet, Bix Beiderbecke, Jack Teagarden, Bunk Johnson, George Lewis, Lu Watters, Turk Murphy, Eddie Condon, and later exponents of traditional styles, including the top traditional jazz artists of today.
+The goal of the project is the national revitalization of traditional jazz styles through the increased participation of young people.

-The curriculum package has been designed to augment existing scholastic music programs, and supports the National Standards for Music Education.
-Development of the prototype was carried out by a team comprising:
+The curriculum package has been designed to augment existing scholastic music programs, and supports the National Standards for Music Education as well as select Common Core Standards.
+The Kit has been successfully applied in classrooms across the country at the middle school, high school and college levels.

 Home Mission Statement Action Plan Educator List Youth Group Directory

-Teaching Resources Traditional Jazz Curriculum Project TJEN Resource Library
+Teaching Resources Get Your Free Traditional Jazz Curriculum Kit!
+TJEN Resource Library

 Advocating the Tradition Traditional Jazz Styleguide Youth Group Survey Links